About Simonsbath and the Simonsbath Festival

 During the early years of John Knight's ownership he faced enormous difficulties, not least the harsh climate and high landscapes.
 When Knight bought the land there were few large trees, no walls, hedges or windbreaks, hardly any inhabitants, only one dwelling and no roads.

-In 1841 John Knight's eldest son Frederic took over the running of the estate and under his management more farms were built and more hedges were laid.
+In 1841 John Knight's eldest son Frederic took over the running of the estate and under his management more farms were built and more hedges planted.
 The area of the Forest was surrounded by a wall and a school, shop and Post Office opened in the growing hamlet of Simonsbath.

 By 1852 as many as 281 people were living on Frederic Knight's Estate and 30 children attended Simonsbath School.
 By that time 14 farmhouses and cottages had been built, and miners were also living in the area.
 Frederic requested permission to build a church.